ruby-bindgen

 Wrapping C and C++ libraries by hand is a long, arduous task.
 For large, complex libraries it can take months.
 As a result, many C/C++ libraries are either never exposed to Ruby or their bindings quickly become outdated, especially in scientific and technical domains.

 ruby-bindgen and its ecosystem solve this problem by automating binding generation.
-For simpler libraries, it should be able to generate fully working bindings while complex libraries may require some customization.
+For simpler libraries, it can generate ready-to-use bindings.
+For more complex libraries, it can also generate bindings but some customizations may be needed.

-As an example, there used to be hand-crafted Ruby bindings for OpenCV.
-However, they were based on the C API which was subsequently remove by the OpenCV project. ruby-bindgen was used to create new bindings based on the new C++ API.
+As an example, there are older, hand-crafted Ruby bindings for OpenCV.
+However, they are based on the C API which was subsequently removed by the OpenCV project. ruby-bindgen was used to create new OpenCV bindings based on the new C++ API.
 The bindings wrap over 1,000 C++ classes and almost 10,000 method calls.
 Imagine having to do that by hand!

 Ecosystem